AnswerDotAI/fasthtml-example/01_todo_app/README.md

     return fill_form(res, todos.get(id))
 ```

-This creates a form pre-filled with the todo's current data, allowing for easy editing.
+This allows us to dynamically fill the form with the todo's current data, allowing for easy editing.

 ### Deleting Todos

-Deletion is handled by a simple route:
+Similarly, we can do the same for deleting todos, except we use the `delete` method instead of `get`:

 ```python
 @rt("/todos/{id}")